inglettronald/DulkirMod/README.md

 - Bridge Bot Formatter
 - Scalable Tooltips/Scrollable Tooltips
   - (intended to replace and improve sk1er's)
+- Patch Crimson Isles Memory Leak
+  - (This will be removed when hypixel fixes patrols)
+- Option to remove enchant glint on armor (fix for runes)

 ### Dungeon Features
 - Nametag cleaner for misc. dungeon stuff that is non-starred (Specifically missed by skytils)